-1. Press $\widehat{\square}$ and release to unlock the driver's door.
+1. Press and release to unlock the driver's door.
 Note: The interior lamps will illuminate.

-2. With the all-door remote entry, press \square and release again within three seconds to unlock all the doors.
+2. With the all-door remote entry, press $\square$ and release again within three seconds to unlock all the doors.

 The remote entry system activates the illuminated entry feature.
-This feature turns on the interior lamps for 25 seconds or until the ignition is turned to the 3 (ON) position.
+This feature turns on the interior lamps for 25 seconds or until the ignition is turned to the on position.
 The dome lamp control must be set to the ON position in order for the illuminated entry feature to operate.